-Other than the monuments and the gorge view, the sunset and sunrise here are spectacular.
+Other than the monuments and the gorgeous view of the gorge, the sunset and sunrise views here are spectacular.
 Given the temperature here rises to 45 degrees during summer days, it's better to visit here during sunrise or sunset.
-I personally liked the sunset here rather than the sunrise.

 How To Reach Gandikota

 The place is easily accessible owing to a lot of options.

 Gandikota is about 300 kilometres from Bangalore, 350 kilometres from Chennai, and 380 kilometres from Hyderabad.
 On any weekend, one would see people from all these metros visiting Gandikota.

 To reach Gandikota from Bangalore, one has to take the Hyderabad highway to Anantapur and take the route towards Kadapa.
 The route is dotted with cement factories and Kadapa stone factories.

 All in all, I will ]forever cherish my visit to the Grand Canyon of India.